 For everyone has sinned; we all fall short of God’s glorious standard.
 (Romans 3:23)

 RED LIGHTS When you look at the red lights, remember that Jesus was born a sinless, perfect baby.
 And when He grew up, He was still sinless and perfect.
-For that reason, He was able to take our punishment for sin by dying on a cross.
+For that reason, He was able to take our punishment for sin by dying on the cross.
 Through this selfless act of love, we have forgiveness of our sins.
-The red reminds us of God's love and how much He loves us as He sent Jesus to shed His blood to cover our sin.
+The red reminds us of God's love and how much He loves us as He sent Jesus to shed His blood to cover our sins.

 But God showed his great love for us by sending Christ to die for us while we were still sinners.
 (Romans 5:8)

 WHITE LIGHTS When you see a tree with white lights, it reminds us that his blood washed away all our sins.
 This makes our hearts clean and white.
-If we trust in Jesus Christ, our sin will be washed as white as snow.
+If we trust in Jesus Christ, our sins will be washed as white as snow.